Living Bird Magazine

 Find This Bird

 Stay around clearings, road edges, or other disturbed sites with young deciduous trees to find Chestnut-sided Warblers.
 Listen out for their sweetly sung pleased, pleased, pleased to meetcha!, more emphatic than Yellow Warbler and more musical than American Redstart.
 Look for this bird foraging, often with its tail raised and wings drooped, among the outer branches of shrubs and small trees, often lower than other warblers.
 They often come closer to investigate quiet pishing sounds.

 - Paruline à flancs marron (French)

 - Cool Facts

 - On the wintering grounds in Central America the Chestnut-sided Warbler joins in mixed-species foraging flocks with the resident antwrens and tropical warblers.
-An individual warbler will return to the same area in subsequent years, joining back up with the same foraging flock it associated with the year before.
+Individual warblers return to the same areas year after year, joining back up with the same foraging flock it associated with the year before.

-- The Chestnut-sided Warbler sings two basic song types: one is accented at the end (the pleased-to-MEETCHA song), and the other is not.
-The accented songs are used primarily to attract a female and decrease in frequency once nesting is well under way.
-The unaccented songs are used mostly in territory defense and aggressive encounters with other males.
+- The Chestnut-sided Warbler sings two basic songs: one is accented at the end (the pleased-to-meetcha song), and the other is not.
+Males sing the accented songs primarily to attract a female; once nesting is well underway they switch over to the unaccented songs, which are used mostly in territory defense and aggressive encounters with other males.
 Some males sing only unaccented songs, and they are less successful at securing mates than males that sing both songs.